bburan/cochleogram/readme.rst

     Add cell
 shift + right click
     Remove cell
+ctrl + right click (only for IHCs)
+    Labels cell as supernumerary (See Rask-Andersen et al. 2017; Supernumerary human hair cells - signs of regeneration or impaired development?
+A field emission scanning electron microscopy study).

 From time to time there will be a fourth row of OHCs.
 These should manually be identified by selecting "extra" for the cell you would like to edit and then